bpb27/rewa/README.md

 ## Stack

-Frontend: React, Next, Radix, XState, Zod, Tailwind
+Frontend: React, Next, xState, Radix, Tailwind
-Backend: Next, TRPC, Kysely, Postgres, Vercel
+Backend: tRPC, Zod, Kysely, Postgres, Vercel

 ## Data

 All data comes from the [TMDB](https://www.themoviedb.org/) API.

-Oscars data comes from a [dataset](https://www.kaggle.com/datasets/unanimad/the-oscar-award) published by Raphael Fontes and has been programmatically parsed to link it to TMDB data (there may be a few incorrect links).
+Oscars data comes from a [dataset](https://www.kaggle.com/datasets/unanimad/the-oscar-award) published by Raphael Fontes and has been programmatically matched to TMDB data (there may be a few incorrect links).